apfreeman/Unit-20-Joint-Savings-Account/README.md

 #### Interact with the Deployed Smart Contract

 Now that the contract is deployed, it’s time to test its functionality!
-After each step, I have captured a screenshot of the execution, and then save it in a folder named `Execution_Results`.
+After each step, I have captured a screenshot of the execution, and then saved it in a folder named `Execution_Results`.

 To interact with my deployed smart contract, I have completed the following steps: